 4. Enter the Google Analytics ‘Property ID’ (if you don’t know where it is, read this).

 5. Choose the track type as ‘Page View’ and click continue.

 6. Next, click on the trigger section and select all pages trigger.
 This is the only pre-built trigger in GTM.

 4).
 Debug & Preview Google Universal Analytics tag

 To verify if you have successfully added the page view tag, you will have to preview and debug your workspace.
 Once you save the pageview tag, you will be taken to default workspace window.
 Before publishing your changes in the workspace, it is always recommended to test changes.

-The preview mode will show the list of fired tags on your site.
+Open your website in a new tab.
+The preview mode will show the list of tags fired on your site.